PhoenicisOrg/scripts/.github/pull_request_template.md

 [ ] Script tested as a regular phoenicis user and working (if you have a problem -> draft and ask for help) [ ] json-align and eslint run accorded to the .

-Codacy and travis must run perfectly for the Pr to be reviewed.
-You can however ping them if you think there is a problem with those tools (use draft for this).
+Codacy and travis must run perfectly for the PR to be reviewed.
+You can ping reviewers if you think there is a problem with those tools (use draft for this).